yuhangwang/CMod/README.md

 # How to use it
 - First, you need to make a folder containing the CMod scripts.
    `mkdir -p ~/modules/python`
 - Then create a new file `~/modules/python/default`
   with the following content.
   ```
   prepend-path PATH /Users/steven/install/miniconda/3/bin
   prepend-path DYLD_LIBRARY_PATH /Users/steven/install/miniconda/3/lib
   ```
+- You can also use other file names such as `~/modules/python/3.7`.
+Then you have to use `module add python/3.7` instead of just `module add python`.
  - Add the following lines in your `~/.bashrc` file
    ```
    source $HOME/install/cmod/1.1/etc/cmod/bash.init